 SEO can be quite overwhelming and stump you at times, and we understand this quite well.
 We spend all day, every day wrestling with the intricacies of Search Engine Optimization!
 To help you find your way around SEO, we are starting a new series of articles on WordPress SEO for our readers to help break down SEO and its strategies.
 Here’s the first one on Image Alt Tags for WordPress.

 Including images in an article makes posts more visual and informative and relevant images help in improving your site ranking.
 But if your images don’t have good ‘alt attributes’ you may lose out on ranking or rank for incorrect keywords altogether.
-We explain all you need to know about Image alt tag in this article.
+As established Web designers in Perth, let us explain all you need to know about image alt tag.

 What is an Alt Tag?